hanson-hschang/persona-zola-theme/README.md

 ### Basic Setup

-1. **Copy the configuration and landing page content** from the theme to get started quickly:
+1. **Copy the configuration and the landing page content** from the theme to get started quickly:

     ```bash
+    # Copy the configuration
+    cp themes/persona/config.toml config.toml

     # Copy the landing page content
     cp themes/persona/content/_index.md content/

-    # Copy the configuration
-    cp themes/persona/config.toml config.toml.example
     ```

-2. **Enable the theme** in your `config.toml` by adding at the beginning of the file:
+2. **Enable the theme** by adding the following line at the beginning of your `config.toml` file:

     ```toml
     theme = "persona"
     ```

-3. **Customization**
+3. **Customization** :

   - site settings in your `config.toml`: